Roseville Avenue station: Station structure

-Roseville Tower was the interlocking tower at street-level in Roseville that handled the nearby fork of the three lines (Montclair, Morristown and Gladstone).
-The tower was used on limited services, with only three different shifts, two of which were staffed.
-The tower was run from 5 a.m. to 10 p.m. staffed.
-The rest of the time, the tower was set on automatic.
+Roseville Tower was the interlocking tower at street-level in Roseville that handled the nearby junction of the two lines (Montclair and Morristown).
+The tower was staffed only for two shifts, 5 a.m. to 10 p.m.
+The rest of the time, the tower was set on automatic, as no switching moves were typically required overnight.

 History

 Original station and track depression

 The original Roseville Avenue station dates back to the opening of the Morris & Essex Railroad Station in 1856, when tracks were constructed through the Roseville district of Newark.
 These tracks ran between Orange Street and Seventh Avenue, until the Morris & Essex line branched off at Roseville Avenue and continued northwest, the original station serving both branches.
 The station was designed with two platforms, one along each line, the Morris & Essex first made use of the Montclair Branch property in April 1868 after buying the Newark and Bloomfield Railroad.

 In April 1901, the Delaware, Lackawanna and Western Railroad announced track depression and raising throughout portions of the line through Newark and the Oranges.
 Although the depression went into Newark, most of the debate over localities of stations was basically into the Oranges.
 In 1903, the track depression reached the Roseville Avenue Station, and the lines were depressed through Roseville.
 The new station built during the track depression was of similar style, with the station in the middle of the five-track interlocking, with one platform servicing the Montclair Branch's two tracks and one for the Main Line's two tracks.
 Rather than crossing at-grade, Roseville Avenue was bridged over the tracks with a brand new street-level interlocking tower present at the intersection of Roseville and Seventh Avenues.